Searching in Business.Idaho.Gov [clear]

 Federal and state regulations require everyone applying for or renewing a childcare license to check the Central Registry in every state in which the person lived in the past five years (including Idaho) and to submit proof of the check/checks.
 Anyone living in a home where an in-home daycare is operated must also submit proof of a check.
 Central Registries are databases maintained by individual states that contain records of child abuse and neglect investigations.
 Idaho Department of Health and Welfare maintains the Idaho database.
 In addition to a Central Registry check, some cities also require an FBI background check.

-- Animals – Businesses involving animals are subject to additional regulations and licensing requirements, depending on the type and number of animals and the service provided.
+- Animals – Businesses involving animals (including poultry and birds) are subject to additional regulations and licensing requirements, depending on the type and number of animals and the service provided.
 A kennel or breeder’s license may be needed; special waste handling and noise abatement procedures may be required, as well as other issues.
 Contact your city clerk’s office for information.

 - Party Plan Businesses – if you sell Scentsy, Pampered Chef, Mary Kay or another product involving home parties or sales events, check with your city clerk’s office to find out if you can hold parties at your home.
 Some Idaho cities restrict the number of attendees at open houses and similar events held at the dealer’s home (not at a customer’s home).